Building a Windows container image

 Configuring logging to Cloud Logging

-Migrate for Anthos and GKE uses the LogMonitor tool to extract logs from a Windows container and forward them to your GKE cluster.
+Migrate to Containers uses the LogMonitor tool to extract logs from a Windows container and forward them to your GKE cluster.
 These logs are then automatically forwarded to Cloud Logging, which provides a suite of tools to monitor your containers.

-By default Migrate for Anthos and GKE enables IIS logging to monitor the IIS logs, and also forwards the Application/System event logs to Cloud Logging.
+By default Migrate to Containers enables IIS logging to monitor the IIS logs, and also forwards the Application/System event logs to Cloud Logging.

 Expanding the generated